EliaTogni/Univault/Classes/Simulation.md

 The secrecy policies of the Manhattan project required each methodelogy invented in the Los Alamos laboratories to have a code name, so Metropolis suggested **Monte Carlo**, referring to the casino in Monaco frequented by Ulam's uncle.

 ### Estimating $\pi$
-One of the most famous involving the simulation of pseudorandom values is that leading to an estimate of $\pi$.
-It requires to simulate the uniform distribution in a given square in order to draw points at random and then chek whether or not they fall inside the circle inscribed in the square.
+One of the most famous experiment involving the simulation of pseudorandom values is that leading to an estimate of $\pi$.
+It requires to simulate the uniform distribution in a given square in order to draw points at random and then check whether or not they fall inside the circle inscribed in the square.
 For instance, it is possible to consider the square and denote by the circle inscribed in (that is, the circle centered in the origin and having unit radius).

 ![[MonteCarloCircle.png]]